NicholasWharton/Portfolio/README.md

 # Portfolio
 Portfolio website for school project

-Sorry the images flood the repo.
+Acsess the site at: https://nickggrae.github.io/Portfolio/main.html

+sorry for the clutter with all the images, I will fix it soon.